 Cellist Melody Giron was born and raised in Boston, Massachusetts.
 She began her musical studies at age four at the New England Conservatory of Music Preparatory School where she studied cello and voice.
 Melody gave her debut solo performance at the age of ten at the Commander’s Mansion in in Watertown, MA.
 She has since performed in concert halls in China, Europe, South America, Central America and the United States with orchestras, chamber groups, and as a soloist.
 Performances include venues such as Carnegie Hall (New York), Symphony Hall (Boston, MA), Jordan hall (Boston, MA) Snape Maltings Concert Hall (Aldeburgh, England), Radio City Music Hall (New York), and Madison Square Garden (New York) among others.
 Melody currently resides in New York City where she is actively engaged in a variety of solo and ensemble work as well as teaching.

-A sought after cellist, Melody is frequently invited to perform with various NYC chamber ensembles and orchestras.
-She is currently principal chair of the Metro Chamber Orchestra, performs with The Chamber Orchestra of New York and Tsenov Chamber Ensemble.
-Melody was recently invited to join the Huntsville Symphony Orchestra in Huntsville, Alabama as their guest principal cellist this coming November.
-In addition to orchestral work, Melody soloed with The Metro Chamber Orchestra twice in the past year.
+A sought after cellist, Melody is frequently invited to perform with various chamber ensembles and orchestras.
+She is currently principal chair of the Metro Chamber Orchestra in NYC and performs with The Chamber Orchestra of New York.
+Melody will serve as guest principal cello of The Huntsville Symphony Orchestra in Huntsville, Alabama, and plays with the Rhode Island Philharmonic.
+In addition to orchestral work, Melody soloed with The Metro Chamber Orchestra twice in 2017.
 Her passion for contemporary music and new technique engaged her in a performance of grammy-nominated contemporary composer David Chesky's "Arbeit Macht Frei" for solo cello and orchestra in February 2017.
 This summer, she soloed with orchestra performing Bloch's "Prayer from Jewish Life" in July 2017.
 A versatile player, Melody is very excited to collaborate with cellists, Maya Beiser and Lavena Johanson in 2018, performing SPINNING for three cellos by internationally revered composer, 2015 Pulitzer Prize Winner in Music, and MacArthur Fellow, Julia Wolfe.
 The piece will premier in May 2018 at Montclair University's Performing Arts Center.

 Melody currently stars in the GMC Acadia 2017 car commercial, airing nationally.
 Last Spring, Melody was chosen by playwright, Edward Albee, to act the role of "The Musician" in the Off-Broadway production of The Sandbox directed by Lila Neugebauer at Signature Theatre Company in NYC.
 In 2016, Melody performed for crowds of over 35,000 people with Stevie Wonder, in his Songs in the Key of Life Tour which included venues such as New Jersey's Prudential Center and New York City’s Madison Square Garden.
 Andra Day and Ed Sheeran were among Stevie's guest performers on tour.
 Melody also appeared on TV as a member of the string ensemble for NBC’s America’s Got Talent season 10 and can be seen performing on Amazon's TV series, Mozart In The Jungle Season 2 and filmed Season 4 this past summer.